rezabmirzaei/Terraform-Associate-Course/README.md

 * **Immutable Infrastructure:** IaC promotes the concept of immutable infrastructure, where changes are made by creating entirely new instances rather than modifying existing ones.
 This enhances reliability and reproducibility.

-## Benefits of Infrastructure as Code:
+## Benefits of Infrastructure as Code

 * **Scalability:** IaC enables the rapid scaling up or down of infrastructure resources to meet changing demands, reducing manual effort and potential errors.